R2DN: Scalable Parameterization of Contracting and Lipschitz Recurrent Deep Networks: Robust Recurrent Deep Network (R2DN)

-Suppose we have an interconnection of $\bm{G}$ and $\phi_g$ which does not satisfy Assumption~\ref{asmp:phi} and condition \eqref{eqn:qsr-small-gain}.
-A standard method to reduce the conservatism of small-gain tests is to introduce multipliers (e.g., \cite{Megretski+Rantzer1997}) | i.e., suppose there exist invertible matrices $M\in\R^{q\times q}, N\in\R^{l\times l}$ such that
+Contraction is achieved in Proposition~\ref{prop:1} with a particular version of the incremental small-gain theorem requiring $\phi_g$ to be 1-Lipschitz and $\|\bm{G}\|_\infty < 1$ (the $\mathcal{H}_\infty$ norm of an LTI system is its Lipschitz bound).
+This stability condition is not as conservative as it may seem because we jointly learn $G$ and $\phi_g$.
+To illustrate, suppose (with $y_t, u_t$ of dimension zero) we have an interconnection of $\bm{G}$ and $\phi_g$ which admits a $(Q,S,R)$-type IQC but does not satisfy \eqref{eqn:qsr-small-gain} or assumption~\ref{asmp:phi}.
+A standard approach \cite{Megretski+Rantzer1997} to reduce the conservatism is to introduce invertible multiplier matrices $M\in\R^{q\times q}, N\in\R^{l\times l}$ such that for any $a,b\in\R^q$,